Feb 4

 Getting to Sapporo

 The easiest way to get to Sapporo from Tokyo is to fly to Sapporo’s New Chitose Airport, which is 28 miles (45 km) outside of the city.
+The flight takes between 1 hour and 35 minutes and 2 hours.
 The cheapest tickets tend to be on Airdo (rhymes with hairdo), Hokkaidō’s low-cost carrier.
-There’s also Jetstar, another low-cost carrier, which also serves the city, in addition to the typically pricier legacy carriers ANA and JAL.
+There are also cheap options from Jetstar, Peach, Spring Japan, and Skymark.
+Pricier carriers include ANA and JAL.

 If you’re traveling with a lot of luggage, consider porting it from the airport to your accommodation to get right into the sightseeing.

-It’s also possible to take the Shinkansen from Tokyo to Hakodate (Shin-Hakudate-Hokuto Station), and then take a limited express train onwards to Sapporo — the white-washed view out the window is spectacular.
-However, this is an expensive option, unless you take advantage of the Japan Rail Pass, or one of the regional passes from JR East that include travel to Hokkaidō.
+It’s also possible to take the Shinkansen from Tokyo to Hakodate (Shin-Hakodate-Hokuto Station) (4-4.5 hours), and then take a limited express train onwards to Sapporo (4.5 hours) — the white-washed view out the window is spectacular.
+However, this is slow and expensive, unless you take advantage of the Japan Rail Pass, or one of the regional passes from JR East that include travel to Hokkaidō.

 Ice ice baby